Skip to Main Content Skip navigation

 • Use an asterisk star * to take the place of missing or unknown words in a phrase

-• Search site: then your key words (no spaces) if looking for a website title.
+• Try Search site: thenyourkeywords (no spaces)--if looking for a website title.

-• Search intext: then your key words if looking for it in the text of the website, not the title.
+• Try Search intext: then key words--if looking for it in the text of the website, not the title.

 • You do not need to use AND or parentheses with Google